daattali/beautiful-jekyll/capstone-seminar-series.md

 #### Christo Kirov
 I'm currently a research software engineer at Google Research, working out of the NYC office.
 I'm interested in low-resource (both in terms of data and computational power) NLP in multilingual settings.
 I'm coming from a broad academic background - my undergraduate degree is in Computer Science and Linguistics, and I received my PhD in Cognitive Science from JHU.
 Afterwards, I worked as a PostDoc teaching NLP at the Georgetown Linguistics Department.
 Before moving to Google, I spent several years as a PostDoc at the JHU Center for Language and Speech Processing, working under a grant program called LORELEI (low-resource Languages for Emergent Incidents).
 A major focus was the development of resources for morphological processing, particularly UniMorph (<https://unimorph.github.io/>).

+#### Maysam Ehmadi
+Maysam Emadi is a senior data & applied scientist within the News & Feeds team at Microsoft Vancouver.
+Before starting his career in data science, he obtained his PhD in theoretical particle physics from Simon Fraser University.
+Maysam’s experience in building recommender systems goes back to his time at Plenty of Fish where he worked on matching algorithms for the popular online dating platform.

 ## Abstracts